blue-stone-j/blue-stone-j.github.io/_posts/warehouse/2022-11-25-paper-introduction.md

 2015 MIRROR IDENTIFICATION AND CORRECTION OF 3D POINT CLOUDS

 This paper describes a complete solution to correct point clouds that contain a mirror of known size.
 In pratice, It's almost impossible to konw the size of mirror.
 So I just skip this paper.

 ---

+`*****`
+2015 A Review of LIDAR Radiometric Processing From Ad Hoc Intensity Correction to Rigorous Radiometric Calibration

+---
 # <center>2014</center>